 Mr. Rathgaber holds a Bachelor of Science degree in Accounting from St. John's University.

-As an Executive Vice President and Chief Financial Officer, Ed West is responsible for leading Cardtronics' finance, planning, corporate development and consolidated global operations.
+As CFO and Chief Operations Officer, Ed is responsible for leading Cardtronics' finance, planning, corporate development and consolidated global operations.
 He oversees accounting and reporting, strategic planning and analysis, treasury, tax, audit, risk management, investor relations and corporate development, along with the operations function in both North America and Europe.

 Mr. West holds a Bachelor of Business Administration in Finance from Emory University's Goizueta School of Business.